ednieuw/Pocketscreen_Wordwatch/README.md

 The Pocketscreen Word watch uses the RTC from the SAMD21 microcontroller for time keeping.<br>
 With the buttons time can be changed<br>
 Things to be done:<br>
-- Get the other languages UK, DE and FR running<br>
+Done V012 - Get the other languages UK, DE and FR running<br>
 - Get several colour palette options running<br>
 - Get the time from and NTP server<br>
 - Make a web server page for this clock<br>